Teknasyon-Teknoloji/desk360-android-sdk/README.md

 | token        | your firebase token |
 | targetId     | ticket id from firebase message body
 | appKey       | desk360 Api Key will provided when you get the license
-| appVersion   | your application's build number
+| appVersion   | your application's version number
 | deviceToken  | your device id
 | isTest       | boolean flag for test or prod api